 Like motors, not all shock absorption units are made equally.
 The technology and its implementation can make a huge difference in the usage of the treadmill.

 A good shock absorption unit should support your joints while not interfering with your stance.

-A hard shock absorption will feel like running on concrete while an overly soft shock absorption will feel like running on a treadmill.
+A hard shock absorption will feel like running on concrete while an overly soft shock absorption will feel like running on rubber.
 Both are not ideal for running.

 There are many methods to include shock absorption.
 The more points on the treadmill that absorb shocks the better.

 Looks at the image below, it’s for a treadmill called Kobo 125.
 It consists of only 3 points which are made shock absorption by gels.

 Compare this to the shock absorption unit of the Powermax treadmill.
 It consists of 6 level shock absorption systems which includes large side spring + 8 variable-durometer elastomer cushions.